 Do know your soil type.
 Tomatoes like soil that will hold water but not make them too soggy.
 The wrong soil type an cause all sorts of problems from flower drop, blossom end rot and split fruit.

 Do remove lower leaves.
+Growing great tomatoes means that you must prune the leaves a bit.
 These are the first leaves to grow on your plant and they are the easiest ones to develop fungus and other problems.
 As they plant grows, they also get the least amount of light ans circulation so they are more vulnerable to disease.
 Removing them also keeps them out of reach of the water.